How To Grow Your Wisteria - From Seed To A Blossoming Tree

 Now that these seeds have sprouted, they need to be potted.
 For the Wisteria seeds, you'll want regular potting soil.
 Gently place each seed in a small hole below the surface and then cover them with a thin layer of soil.
 The final step in getting new plants potted is watering.
 Especially if the soil is dry.

 *If some seeds don't show signs of germination, they'll go back in the jar for a longer germination time.

-In a few more days, little Wisteria plants should start to pop up from the soil.
+In a few more days, the potted wisteria will become little Wisteria plants and should start to pop up from the soil.

 And this is how the Wisteria seedlings will look like after growing for a few more weeks.